 If you're looking for an affordable Bluetooth speaker, it may seem like you need to make sacrifices in quality.
 However, you can find some options for under $50 that still deliver a good sound performance.
-Although most tend to be smaller in size and simple in design, many offer at least a few extra features.
+Although most tend to be smaller and simple in design, many offer at least a few extra features.
 Whether you want something with a portable design, voice assistant capabilities, or sound customization features, you can likely find a Bluetooth speaker within your budget that suits your needs.

-Our recommendations above are what we think are currently the best Bluetooth speakers under $50 for most people.
+Our recommendations above are what we think are currently the best speakers under $50 for most people.
 We factor in the price (a cheaper speaker wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no speakers that are difficult to find or almost out of stock everywhere).

 If you'd like to do the work of choosing yourself, here's the list of all our Bluetooth speaker reviews under $50.
 Be careful not to get too caught up in the details.
 While no speaker is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.